We must follow these five rules to avert an antimicrobial resistance crisis

 The acquisition of new genes is dependent on the prevalence of resistance plasmids (or other mobile DNA) in the environment, in which agriculture plays a major role.
 Once these genes arrive in human-associated microbes, prescribing practice drives selection.
 Nevertheless, agricultural use can accelerate the initial appearance of resistance, and the example of colistin shows that it is unwise to indulge in large-scale use of novel drugs outside of human populations.

-Rule 4: Prescribe short courses
+Rule 4: prescribe short courses

 An antibiotic creates a selection pressure by killing non-resistant bacteria; this provides an opportunity for bacteria that are resistant to the antibiotic to thrive.
-This selection pressure can be reduced by not only reducing the number of prescriptions, but also by lowering the dose of antibiotics or reducing the duration of treatment.
+This selection pressure can be reduced by not only reducing the number of prescriptions, but also by lowering the dose of antibiotics and/or reducing the duration of treatment.

 The balance of evidence favours shorter courses rather than lower doses,,.
 Low doses can accelerate the appearance of resistance because there are simply many more mutations that can confer resistance to low doses.
 Low doses can also select for plasmid-borne resistance and fail to cope with pharmacogenetic variation,.

-Rule 5: Monitor local resistance levels
+Rule 5: monitor local resistance levels

 The worst-case scenario outlined above illustrates how homogeneity of prescribing practice is a bad idea.
 The situation is sometimes exacerbated by strong top-down guidelines on preferred treatments, but there are currently too few trials to help shape mixing or cycling strategies to increase heterogeneity.
-The latest theory suggests the best approaches are responsive, so information is vital in this effort; local levels of resistance should inform future drug preference.
+The latest theory suggests the best approaches are responsive, so information is vital in this effort; local levels of resistance should shape future drug preference.

 Too many trials of resistance management interventions have paid little attention to fundamental principles